 Article 13 of the DWFD Act makes it mandatory for distant water fisheries operators to fully comply with RFMO measures, including CCSBT requirements regarding transhipment.
 Also, the transhipment by Korean-flagged distant water fishing vessels is further governed by Article 16 of the DWFD Act and the Ministerial Directive on the Reporting of Transhipment and Landing by Korean-flagged Distant Water Fishing Vessels, which requires the flag state's permit prior to transhipment.
-Transhipment without the permission is subject to imprisonment of up to five years, or a criminal fine of up to five times the whole sale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine at least KRW500 million up to KRW 1 billion, whichever is higher (Article 33 of the DWFD Act)
+Transhipment without the permission is subject to imprisonment of up to five years, or a criminal fine of up to five times the whole sale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine at least KRW500 million up to KRW 1 billion, whichever is higher (Article 33 of the DWFD Act).

 - vii.
-Other relevant information7:- - (b) Describe the system used for controlling and monitoring transhipments at sea.
-This should include details of: - i.
-The rules and processes for authorising transhipments of SBT at sea and methods (in addition to the presence of CCSBT transhipment observers) for checking and verifying the quantities of SBT transhipped: In accordance with the Regulation on transhipment and landing of catches taken from waters outside ii.
-Monitoring systems for recording the quantity of SBT transhipped:All Korean distant water fishing vessels are required to obtain a permit from the FMC prior to making transhipment and must submit an application within 24 hours before the estimated time of transhipment.
-The results of transhipments are submitted to the FMC and maintained on the FMC database.
+Other relevant information:- - (b) Describe the system used for controlling and monitoring transhipments at sea.
+This should include details of:

+i.
+The rules and processes for authorising transhipments of SBT at sea and methods (in addition to the presence of CCSBT transhipment observers) for checking and verifying the quantities of SBT transhipped:-